 We also had work-package specific group discussions.
 This was a nice way to get to know eachother better than through a computer screen.

-During this spring we have had two meetings to discuss analytical perspectives in our paper on the effects of COVID-19 on the arts and cultural sectors across the countries represented by our project team members.
+During the spring of 2021 we have had two meetings to discuss analytical perspectives in our paper on the effects of COVID-19 on the arts and cultural sectors across the countries represented by our project team members.
 Our meetings are still digital, but hopefully during autumn we will have the chance to meet physically.

 We have also conducted a large survey in on the consumption of digital culture in Norway.
 This exciting data has been discussed by our project members and will be used in one or more articles at a later point.
 In this survey we have also seen some effects of COVID-19.
 For instance, 21 % of our respondents state that they during this last year have seen a digital live concert for the first time.

 Our project partner Christian Handke, from Erasmus University Rotterdam, has published a working paper together with Carolina Dalla Chiesa.
 The paper concerns how cultural economics provide a useful structure to explain much of the crowdfunding phenomenon.

 Digital meetings has been the norm for this project, although it reads from the minutes from this meeting that “we still miss people”.
 The third meeting was held on November 13th 2021, and the main point was to keep everybody updated on the progress in the different work packages, as well as discussing analytical perspectives in the further work.

 In addition to the meeting, we had a digital Christmas toast on December 18th.
 All of the partners received a small bottle of Norwegian Aquavit (physically of course) by mail, and we were able to toast (digitally).
 As pleasant as this was, we hope to make future toasts entirely physical.